Champagne and Acacia Modern TV Unit Design With Marble Backlit Panel

 Colour: Champagne with Acacia Wood Accents

-TV Size Compatibility: 55-65 inch
+TV Size Compatibility: 55-65inch

 TV Mount Type: Wall-Mounted